 After the entry of a decree of dissolution of marriage (divorce), a custody order, or child support order, from time to time the need may arise for certain terms of those orders to be formally modified by the court.
-One party can ask the court to change the order, or the parties can enter into an agreement to modify.
+One party can ask the court to change the order, or the parties can enter into an agreement to the modification of decrees.

-In Missouri, child custody orders, child support orders, and spousal support (unless designated "nonmodifiable") can always be modified if certain requirements are met.
-Any agreement involving custody, visitation, or support must be found to be in the best interests of the child.
+In Missouri, child custody orders (unless designated "nonmodifiable") can always be modified if certain requirements are met.
+Any agreement involving custody, or visitation, must be found to be in the best interests of the child.
 Other terms, such as property divisions, debt divisions, attorney fee awards, and awards of no spousal support, are final and cannot be modified.

 Below is general information regarding modification proceedings in Missouri.
 Modification cases are often the most complicated types of family cases, and careful consideration and planning should be done before filing any modification case in Missouri.
 We encourage you to contact Kansas City family law attorney Mark A. Wortman if you are considering seeking modification of a court decree.